haiiliin/abqpy/_sources/user/examples/sensitivity.rst.txt

 - different shell formulations and
 - at different angles.

-Figure 1 illustrates the basic geometry of the simply supported skew plate with a uniform distributed load.
+:numref:`cmd-skew-dim` illustrates the basic geometry of the simply supported skew plate with a uniform distributed load.

 .. figures:: /images/exxskew-quadmesh-nls.png
     :width: 50%
     :align: center

-    Figure 1.
     A 4 × 4 quadrilateral mesh of the plate.

 The plate is loaded by a uniform pressure of :math:`1\times10^{-6}` MPa applied over the entire surface.
 The edges of the plate are all simply supported.
 The analysis is performed for five different values of the skew angle, :math:`\delta`: 90°, 80°, 60°, 40°, and 30°.
 The analysis is performed for two different quadrilateral elements: S4 and S8R.